-Goodbye summer: 10 tips to make the back-to-school routine totally stress-free
+10 tips to make the back-to-school routine totally stress-free

-It is nearing that time of year again, when we all have to admit that summer has come and gone, and that back to school time has rolled around once more.
+It is nearing that time of year again, when we all have to admit that summer has come and gone, and that back-to-school time has rolled around once more.

 I, for one, have always loved start-of-term time.
-It almost feels like a second chance at New Years, when everything is fresh and new and you haven't yet let any great resolutions fallen by the wayside.
+It almost feels like a second chance at New Years, when everything is fresh and new and you haven't yet let any great resolutions fall by the wayside.

 Sounds good to you too?
 Here are 10 clever tricks for at least attempting a more streamlined and happier back-to-school routine (fingers crossed we can see it through until next June!)

-1. Communicate The Plan
+1. Communicate the plan

 As we all know, when it comes to big projects involving the whole team (or, in this case, family), clear communication is key for establishing both objectives and realistic expectations.